 Application lifecycle management

 A good ALM solution provides version control, builds, automated builds, planning tools, tracking tools, dashboards, customization, and more.
-For more information, see https://msdn.microsoft.com/en-us/library/fda2bad5.aspx.
-The Retail SDK is organized in such a way that it aligns well with these capabilities.
-Visual Studio Online is a great tool and is recommended.
+The Retail SDK is organized in such a way that it supports these tasks.
+Visual Studio Team Services is a great tool and is recommended.

 Branching and versioning

 To work efficiently in a team, or even just to be able to go back and look at some changes that were done in the past, you must have good branching strategy and versioning discipline.
 The following illustration shows a simple branching strategy that might work well for most teams.
 The version numbers are fictitious.